 The track is part of the Clarence Coastal Trail and traverses the coast between Cremorne Beach and Mays Beach.
 The track is 4.5km in length between Cremorne Beach Park and southern end of Mays Beach.
 A further kilometre along Mays Beach will take walkers to Bayside Drive, if a car shuffle has been arranged.
 From the track are spectacular views across Frederick Henry Bay to Primrose Sands and Tasman Peninsula.

-Bikes are not permitted in the Calverts Hill Nature Reserve, under the current classification.
-Council is working with Parks and Wildlife Service for the classification of the coastal strip to be changed to permit bikes in the reserve.
-Bikes can be used on the section of track managed by Council that is outside the Calverts Hill Nature Reserve for out and back riding.
+Dogs and bikes are not permitted in the Calverts Hill Nature Reserve, under the current classification.
+Council is working with Parks and Wildlife Service for the classification of the coastal strip to be changed.

-The Moomairremener people of the Oyster Bay Nation lived seasonally along the coast, prior to white settlement.
+The Mumirimina people of the Oyster Bay Nation lived seasonally along the coast, prior to colonisation.
 The May family purchased property in 1874 and Mays Point, Mays Beach and Mays Hill are named after them.
 The family had orchards and grew apples, pears and cherries.
 A wharf at Mays Beach was used to ship the fruit to market.
 The coastal strip is now public land.

 Dogs are not permitted in Calverts Hill Nature Reserve which is partway along the track and managed by the Tasmanian Parks and Wildlife Service.

 The track passes through Parks and Wildlife Service managed Calverts Hill Nature Reserve, which contains the rare and endangered Eucalyptus Morrisbyi.
 Bicycles, dogs and other animals are not permitted in the Nature Reserve but Council is working with Parks to have the classification of the coastal strip changed to permit formal track construction and dog walking along that section of coast.